callezenwaka/fair_challenge/Notes.md

 The way in which the ‘REMIND ME’ functionality works is as following:

-- [x] When clicking the button, a modal opens.
+:white_check_mark: - When clicking the button, a modal opens.
 In it we will ask the user to enter their email where we will send them the reminder
-- [x] When clicking confirm, an email will be sent to that person on 3 occasions: 1 day before the launch date, 1 hour before the launch date and when the launch date arrives
+:white_check_mark: - When clicking confirm, an email will be sent to that person on 3 occasions: 1 day before the launch date, 1 hour before the launch date and when the launch date arrives
-- [x] The text in the emails sent before the launch date should be: `REMINDER - THE COLLECTION <COLLECTION_NAME> LAUNCHES IN <TIME (30 mins / 1h / 1day)>`
+:white_check_mark: - The text in the emails sent before the launch date should be: `REMINDER - THE COLLECTION <COLLECTION_NAME> LAUNCHES IN <TIME (30 mins / 1h / 1day)>`
-- [x] The text in the emails sent when launch date arrives should be: `<COLLECTION_NAME> IS LAUNCHING NOW!`
+:white_check_mark: - The text in the emails sent when launch date arrives should be: `<COLLECTION_NAME> IS LAUNCHING NOW!`

 ### TASK DESCRIPTION

-- [x] You should define at least 6 dummy collections, some of them with a launch date TBD and some of them with a specific launch date.
+:white_check_mark: - You should define at least 6 dummy collections, some of them with a launch date TBD and some of them with a specific launch date.
 They can be hardcoded in the frontend.
-- [x] Each collection should have 2 fields: Name (string) and launchDate, which includes day and time of launch (Date | null).
+:white_check_mark: - Each collection should have 2 fields: Name (string) and launchDate, which includes day and time of launch (Date | null).
-- [x] The launch date and the name can be editable from the frontend (the name by an input component and the date by a component to choose the date).
+:white_check_mark: - The launch date and the name can be editable from the frontend (the name by an input component and the date by a component to choose the date).
-- [x] You should implement one ‘REMIND ME’ button per collection.
+:white_check_mark: - You should implement one ‘REMIND ME’ button per collection.
 Each button should send the emails for that specific collection (meaning with the appropriate name / launch date).

 ### **ASSUMPTIONS**